BenJonesVA/windows-docker-ui/README.md

 # Sandbox Console

+### This is a work in progress and in no way should be used in any sort of production environment.
+I'll let you know when it gets to that point!

 A self-hosted manager for disposable Windows VMs running in Docker.
 Sign in, click "Create instance," and get an isolated Windows desktop in your browser a few minutes later — no local hypervisor, no manual QEMU flags.